jupyterhub/zero-to-jupyterhub-k8s/doc/source/getting-started.rst

 ------------------------------------

-If you'd like to know how to expand and customize your jupyterhub setup, such as increasing the hardware available to users or changing authentication services, check out :ref:`extending-jupyterhub`.
+If you'd like to know how to expand and customize your jupyterhub setup, such as increasing the computational resources available to users or changing authentication services, check out :ref:`extending-jupyterhub`.

 Dependencies for Deploying a JupyterHub Instance